A Neural Tangent Kernel Perspective of GANs: Limits of Previous Studies

-For each GAN formulation, it is customary to elucidate which loss is implemented by \cref{eq:sup_discr}, often assuming that $\gF = \app{L^2}{\Omega}$, i.e.\ the discriminator can take arbitrary values.
-Under this assumption, the original GAN yields the Jensen-Shannon divergence between $\alpha_g$ and $\beta$, and LSGAN a Pearson $\chi^2$-divergence, for instance.
+For each GAN formulation, it is customary to elucidate the true generator loss $\app{\mathscr{C}}{\alpha_g, \beta}$ implemented by \cref{eq:sup_discr}, often assuming that $\gF = \app{L^2}{\Omega}$, i.e.\ the discriminator can take arbitrary values.
+Under this assumption, $\mathscr{C}$ would have the form of a Jensen-Shannon divergence in the original GAN and of a Pearson $\chi^2$-divergence in LSGAN, for instance.

-However, as pointed out by \citet{Arora2017}, the discriminator is trained in practice with a finite number of samples: both fake and target distributions are finite mixtures of Diracs, which we respectively denote as $\halpha$ and $\hbeta$.
-Let $\hgamma = \frac{1}{2}\halpha + \frac{1}{2}\hbeta$ be the distribution of training samples.
+However, as pointed out by \citet{Arora2017}, the discriminator is trained in practice with a finite number of samples: both fake and target distributions are finite mixtures of Diracs, which we respectively denote as $\halpha_g$ and $\hbeta$.
+Let $\hgamma_g = \frac{1}{2}\halpha_g + \frac{1}{2}\hbeta$ be the distribution of training samples.